Everything You Need to Know About the U.S. Citizenship Test

 These are answers to the most asked questions about the citizenship test, as well as a few tips from the pros – that way, you’ll be as prepared as possible when it’s your turn to take it.

 The citizenship test – also called the naturalization test – is a test you take on the same day that you talk to a USCIS officer for your naturalization interview.
-There are two parts to the test: English and civics.
+The test consists of two parts: English and civics.
 During the test, you must answer six of ten questions to pass, and all the questions are asked orally.

-For most people, the test isn’t incredibly difficult.
-In fact, U.S. Citizenship and Immigration Services has a list of possible questions on its website – and you can study the questions and answers as much as you’d like to before you take your test.
+For most people, the citizenship interview questions aren’t incredibly difficult.
+U.S. Citizenship and Immigration Services has a list of possible questions on its website – and you can study the questions and answers as much as you’d like to before you take your test.
+However, if you have a condition that affects your ability to learn or speak English, you may be eligible for an exemption from the English portion of the test.
+You can request this exemption during your naturalization interview.

 The English test has three parts of its own: